 The 10-second takeaway

-For the quarter ended June 30 (Q2), Spirit Airlines beat slightly on revenue and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Spirit Airlines beat slightly on revenues and beat expectations on earnings per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.